hitachihex/GEX.TAS/README.md

     Scene - (can be used to forcefully load a stage, so do Scene, num) <br /> XPos, num - (for teleporting on the x axis, testing purposes) <br />
     YPos, num - (for teleporting on the y axis, testing purposes) <br />
-    Runto - to be placed under a line that has commands to be fast forwarded to so you can reset playback and continue stepping if you need to change something.
+    Runto - to be placed *UNDER* a line that has commands to be fast forwarded to so you can reset playback and continue stepping if you need to change something. <br />